Dimitris Sirinakis: Career and Sirina Entertainment

 With the completion of his military service, Dimitris Sirinakis studied business management in Washington University and upon its graduation, he worked for a multinational company.
 In 2000, he began his career in the sensual films industry, as an exclusive distributor of international erotic films in Greece (e.g. Hustler, Marc Dorcel, etc.) In 2007 he started directing and producing his own erotic films, where one may enjoy the performance of Greek models.

 Dimitris Sirinakis is said to be the only professional erotic film producer in Greece, while Sirina Entertainment productions have met with great success in the Greek market.

 In 2010, his infamous cooperation with actress/model Julia Alexandratou and the release of her sex DVD “Banned”, marked a peak time in Sirina Entertainment producer's career.
 The tumult brought by the release of the DVD surpassed Greek borders, while top media channels reported extensively on the subject.
 The aftereffects of the release of Julia Alexandratou's sex tape were quite impressive, as foreign media even talked about an effort of manipulating public opinion, due to the fact that the release occurred at the same time as the IMF bailout program for Greece.
 Meanwhile, numerous Greek TV shows and features dealt with the issue for months.

 Although initially, Julia Alexandratou argued that the DVD content was about personal footage that was leaked by one of her exes, after 13 days Julia Alexandratou finally admitted the whole truth in Tatiana Stefanidou's a TV show.
 She confessed that everything was legally agreed between both parties; she signed a contract with the production company that was submitted to the revenue office, she was properly paid and the relevant invoice was issued.

 In any case, the success of the Julia Alexandratou film was used as an excuse for questioning Greek showbiz taboos, regarding sensual productions.
 Soon after that, more big names, such as Marianna Douvli, Voula Vavatsi, and Christina Rousaki, followed Julia's lead.

 The scandalous style, which is typical in Dimitrinis Sirinakis productions, involves the participation of renown showbiz names and the use of fairly provocative sets, as well as his ability of taking advantage of publicity.
 All the above contributed equally to the promotion of Sirina Entertainment in Greece and abroad.

 Company Expansion

 In 2007, Sirina Entertainment was involved with print media, publishing the newspaper Sirina news and the monthly magazine Sirina.

 Sirina News

 Sirina News was the first-ever politics-gossip newspaper available in stands that offered two DVDs as freebies: an erotic film, produced by Sirina Entertainment, and an action movie.

-Sirina TV HD

-Since October 2013, Dimitris Sirinakis is the owner of the first Greek erotic TV Channel Sirina, which is included in the “Adult Pack” of OTE TV.

-Web (sirina.tv)

-The webpage sirina.tv is the official website of the company.

-The website that started operating in 2010, features all the latest Sirina Entertainment productions, as well as video, images, and news of erotic interest.